w3c/wai-intro-wcag/content/new-in-22.md

 ### [draft idea] 3.2.6 Consistent Help (A)

-Briefly:
+In brief:
-* If you provide help, put  it in the same place on all web pages and app windows.
+* <strong>What: </strong>If you provide help, put  it in the same place on all web pages and app windows.
-* Why: People who have difficulty finding help are more likely to find it when it is in the same place.
+* <strong>Why: </strong>People who have difficulty finding help are more likely to find it when it is in the same place.

 <p class="persona">For example, a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#supermarketassistant">supermarket assistant</a> with cognitive disabilities:</p>
 <div class="quotes">